Senate finance chair weighs in on the untimely death of Sen. Jack Hill, Georgia budget guru

 “There was no finer gentleman,” said Sen. Chuck Hufstetler, R-Rome.
 “In an age where so many people attack on social media and elsewhere, I never heard Jack raise his voice or attack anyone in a speech or discussion.”

 Hill, of Reidsville, was the chairman of the powerful Senate Appropriations Committee, which controls legislation involving how tax dollars are spent.
 Lt.
-Gov. Geoff Duncan announced the 75-year-old Hill's death in a Monday night statement.
+Gov. Geoff Duncan announced the 75-year-old Hill’s death in a statement on the night of April 6.

 Tattnall County Sheriff Kyle Sapp told The Associated Press that Hill was found “in his chair slumped over” at his office in Reidsville on Monday afternoon.
 Sapp said that Hill’s cause of death was not immediately available but that neither the coronavirus nor foul play are suspected.